 If you live in a country with low corruption, be grateful.
 Last year only 4 percent of the world’s population lived in countries with what we might consider a really good score, over 75.
 (Ideally, of course, we would want that score to be in the 90s, but if we consider countries only with a score 90 to 100, then we’re down to just .14 percent of the world’s population, basically Denmark and New Zealand).
 Here is the list for over 75:

-That means 96 percent of everyone on the planet does not live in a country with a high anti-corruption score.
+That means 96 percent of everyone on the planet lives in a country with at least a moderately high corruption score.
 That’s huge.
 Here is the breakdown in groups for 2016:

 For countries with the lowest scores, it results in absolutely awful circumstances, using Venezuela as just one example.
 Breaking down all countries under a score of 25 by population looks like this: